 If you don’t prepare a will, trust, or other document to govern your property when you die, it will be distributed according to the “laws of intestate succession.”
 It can be a little complicated, but the gist of it is that if you were married, everything goes to your spouse.
 If you weren’t married (or if your spouse died before you) it will be divided evenly between your surviving children.
 There are some more complicated provisions, dealing with what happens if you don’t have kids (it goes to your parents), or if one of your children died before you (their share goes to their kids).
-But by far the most common situation is that it passes to the children in equal shares.
+But by far the most common situation is that it passes either to the spouse or to the children in equal shares.

 This may not seem like such a bad thing.
 It’s a pretty fair way to divide your assets, and certainly has the advantage of being easy for you and simple to understand.
 However, even if the final result is the what you would want (equal distribution to your kids), the process for “intestate succession” is more complicated and expensive than probating a will or administering a trust.
 So let’s take a look at what you can do to make things easier on your loved ones.